-To master Japanese conversation, you must learn the art of aizuchi: the way to indicate to the speaker that you are listening with attention.
-Aizuchi covers all the interjections that Japanese people use during a conversation to show they are actively listening and paying attention to the speaker.
-The absence of aizuchi would signal the lack of interest, or even disapproval.
-Although interjections are common in other languages, Japanese takes it up a notch.
-To the beginner’s ear, it can seem like a constant interruption of the conversation.
+To master conversing in Japanese, you must first learn the Art of Aizuchi: A way to indicate to the speaker that you are actively listening.
+Aizuchi covers all the reciprocal interjections that Japanese people use during a conversation to show they are actively listening and paying attention to the speaker.
+The absence of Aizuchi would signal the lack of interest or even disapproval.
+Although interjections are common in other languages, the Japanese takes it up a notch.
+To a beginner’s ear, it would sound almost as though someone is constantly interrupting the conversation.

-Being silent during a conversation in Japanese can create an awkward feeling for the speaker.
-If you are not uttering any sounds at all, despite keeping eye contact and nodding, a Japanese speaker can start to become anxious and wonder what’s wrong.
+Being silent during a Japanese conversational exchange can create an awkward feeling for the speaker.
+If you are not uttering any sounds at all, despite keeping eye contact and nodding, a Japanese speaker can start to get anxious, thinking about whether or not they have said or done something wrong.

-It’s important to note that aizuchi and agreement are not one in the same.
-The nuance is a bit difficult to grasp at the beginning, but just remember that Japanese interjections mean “I understand, I got it” but not “I approve, I agree”.
-Be careful not to misinterpret “I am listening” for a mark of an agreement.
+It’s important to note that Aizuchi and agreement are two separate things.
+The nuance can be a bit difficult to grasp in the beginning, but just remember that Japanese interjections would just mean “I understand, I got it” and not necessarily “I approve/agree”.
+Be careful not to mistake “I am listening” for an expression of agreement.

 – はい: hai Yes,